 Clean, inspect, service, and make necessary repairs to the cutter when storing it for long periods and when storing it at the end of a working season.
-This will help ensure the cutter is ready for field use the next time you hook-up to it.
+This will help ensure the cuter is ready for field use the next time you hook-up to it.

 - Always disconnect driveline from the tractor before servicing the drivetrain and components powered by the drivetrain.
 A person can become entangled in the drivetrain if the tractor is started and the power take-off is engaged. - Always secure equipment with solid, non-concrete supports before working under it.
 Never go under equipment supported by concrete blocks or hydraulics.
 Concrete can break, hydraulic lines can burst, and/or hydraulic controls can be actuated even when power to hydraulics is off. - Clean off any dirt and grease that may have accumulated on the cutter and moving parts.
 Scrape off compacted dirt from the bottom of deck and then wash surface thoroughly with a garden hose.
-A coating of oil may also be applied to the lower deck area to minimize oxidation. - 2.
-See "Cutter Blades" on page 42.
-Check blades and blade bolts for wear and replace if necessary. - 3.
+A coating of oil or touch up paint may also be applied to the lower deck area to minimize oxidation. - 2.
+Check blades and blade bolts for wear and replace if necessary.
+See "Cutter Blades" on page 46. - 3.
 Inspect for loose, damaged, or worn parts and adjust or replace as needed. - 4.
 Repaint parts where paint is worn or scratched to prevent rust.
 Ask your Land Pride dealer for aerosol touch-up paint.
 Paint is also available in touch-up bottles with brush, quarts, and gallon sizes by adding TU, QT, or GL to the end of the aerosol part number.

-Land Pride Touch-up Paint

-Part No. Part Description

-821-011C PAINT LP BEIGE SPRAY CAN

-821-054C PAINT MEDIUM RED SPRAY CAN

-821-058C PAINT GREEN SPRAY CAN

-821-066C PAINT ORANGE SPRAY CAN

-821-070C PAINT GP GLOSS BLACK SPRAY CAN
+Land Pride Aerosol Touch-up Paint Part No. Part Description 821-011C PAINT LP BEIGE SPRAY CAN 821-070C PAINT LP BLACK SPRAY CAN 821-054C PAINT MEDIUM RED SPRAY CAN 821-058C PAINT GREEN SPRAY CAN 821-066C PAINT ORANGE SPRAY CAN 821-080C PAINT GALVANIZED SPRAY CAN

-- 5. Replace all damaged or missing guarding & decals. - 6.
-Lubricate as noted in "Lubrication Points" starting on page 50. - Store cutter on a level surface in a clean, dry place.
-Inside storage will reduce maintenance and make for a longer cutter life. - 8.
-Follow all unhooking instructions on page 25 when disconnecting tractor from cutter.
+- 5. Replace all damaged or missing guarding & decals. - Lubricate as noted in "Lubrication Points" starting on page 49. - Store cutter on a level surface in a clean, dry place.
+Inside storage will reduce maintenance and make for a longer cutter life. - Follow "Unhook Rotary Cutter" instructions on page 27 when disconnecting tractor from cutter.